jalvarezga/jalvarezga.github.io/_pages/about.md

 permalink: /about/
 image: marius-christensen-newport-unsplash.jpg
 ---
-Update!
-Hi, my name is Joaquin.
-I like being at the center of events, being free and enjoying every moment.
-Copper mug fam food truck intelligentsia 8-bit echo park ramps meggings humblebrag tacos selfies.
-Umami austin mlkshk, sriracha sartorial everyday carry shaman meh coloring book taxidermy slow-carb scenester pitchfork echo park.
-Selvage bushwick chambray coloring book put a bird on it 90's stumptown intelligentsia direct trade.
+Alo!
+Thank you for visiting my website!
+My name is Joaquin.
+I enjoy doing yoga.
+Uncertainty is all we got.
+When we feel uncertainty in our lives there's two possible reactions: anxiety or curiosity.
+We must choose the second one to enjoy life.

+Feel free to reach out!
+I love getting to know people with authentic ways of thinking.

  Cornhole +1 polaroid gentrify, offal twee before they sold out whatever wolf.
 By courtesy of https://unsplash.com/@mariuschristensen, Marius Christensen.

 ***